Jordan is amazing, and for us, it felt completely safe for family travel.

 8. Jerash Ancient City

 If you are after some ‘WOW’ photographs, Jerash is the place to visit.
 We were really blessed, that most days the sky was an incredible blue, which reflected the whitish stone perfectly.

-Bagpipe players are also here to perform, plus there was a man with a horse you could organise to ride it at the entrance, so little legs don’t get tired here either.
+Bagpipe players are also here to perform, plus there was a man with a horse you could organize to ride it at the entrance, so little legs don’t get tired here either.

-There is a LOT to see, explore and learn around this ancient city of Jerash, and it can also be a great world-schooling place to visit too.
+There is a LOT to see, explore and learn about this ancient city of Jerash, and it can also be a great world-schooling place to visit too.

 9. 4WD Jeep Ride And Wadi Rum

-This was Explorason’s second favourite thing to do in all of Jordan as we drove over the orange sand dunes of Wadi Rum.
+This was Explorason’s second favorite thing to do in all of Jordan as we drove over the orange sand dunes of Wadi Rum.

-The rock formations look like dripping chocolate in the distance, and we saw every colour imaginable on this particular afternoon.
-Soft green of phosphate, to pink dusk skies; this desert has it all.
+The rock formations look like dripping chocolate in the distance, and we saw every color imaginable on this particular afternoon.
+Soft green of phosphate, to pink dusk skies; this dessert has it all.